4GeeksAcademy/css-tutorial-exercises-course/exercises/05-Specificity/README.md

 When creating a CSS document, you need to start from the most generic selectors and end with the most specific ones, that is the way CSS works.

-It's all about the level of Specificity.
+It's all about the level of specificity.
 If you specify that your `div` with `id="thirditem` has a blue background, and later in the document you specify that all `divs` will have yellow background, `#thirditem` will keep his blue background. punto!

-**Because the more specific, the more priority it has**
+*Because the more specific, the more priority it has.*

 ## 📝 Instrucciones: